aamirsuhailo1/AllJenkinsJobsConsolidator/README.md

 ## Output:
-please refer to the image attached in the project files
+please refer to the image(AllJenkinsJobsConsolidator.png) attached in the project files